BINGIE BINGIE Point and Mullimburra Point in Eurobodalla National Park

 The National Park is the traditional Country of the Yuin People and provided a rich source of food, shelter, medicines and weapons.
 It continues to be an important place for Aboriginal people today and cultural botanical walks are very popular when conducted by members of the local aboriginal community.

-The Bingi Dreaming track that follows this coastline traditionally connected neighbouring clans.
+The Bingie Dreaming track that follows this coastline traditionally connected neighbouring clans.

 An easier way to discover this section of unique coastline is by car.

 Bingie Bingie Point is a high narrow granite point that protrudes 500 m seaward, with national park beaches to either side.
 The point lies at the northern end of Bingie Beach and to its north is Kelly’s Beach and nearby Kelly Lake.
 It is a great place for scenic views, whale watching, surfing, walking and birdwatching.

 For those interested in geology the Bingie Bingie Point rocks are early Devonian granites and are 415 to 370 million years old.

 On the rock platform at the end of the point are the remains of the boiler of the SS Monaro which was wrecked on Kelly's Point, Bingie Bingie on 29 May 1879.
 It was an iron screw steamship, 521 tons, rigged as a two-masted schooner and all passengers and crew survived.

 MULLIMBURRA POINT is composed of resilient 400 million-year-old granite.
 It is 20 m high and protrudes 1 km out to sea surrounded by steep rocky slopes.
 It has four beaches, one on the north side and three south, all located in the national park.
 At the end of Mullimburra Point Road you will find a carpark that has tracks leading down to Honeymoon Beach on the northern side and Candlestick Beach on the southern.